 Only a few restaurants are located at the mountain base, but many more can be found in Glenwood Springs.
 There are fifteen bars and fifty restaurants to choose from, some offering swing dancing and live entertainment.
 Try The Bayou or Mother O’Leary’s for music and drinks.

 Most travelers to Sunlight Mountain Resort fly into Grand Junction or Aspen; there are direct flights into these cities from Denver and other major cities.
 Grand Junction is 103 miles west and Aspen is fifty miles south of the resort.
 Ground transportation from these two airports is available from Greyhound/Trailways, (970) 242-6012, and Amtrak, (800) 872-7245.
 Another option is to take Amtrak directly to Glenwood Springs; it is accessible from all points east and west.
 Glenwood Springs is ten miles southwest of the resort.
 A free shuttle bus runs daily from Sunlight to Glenwood Springs.
 Call (970) 945-7491 for more information.

 Employees usually live in Glenwood Springs.
 Check the classified section of the local paper or call a realtor for rental information.

 The ski resort hosts a hiring clinic at the beginning of each season.
-Call Ski Sunlight at (970) 945-7491 for the date and location.
+Call Sunlight Mountain Resort at (970) 945-7491 for the date and location.
 Look at the following listing for details on Ski Sunlight Incorporated, the largest employer in the area.